bluekyu/render_pipeline_cpp/docs/build_rpcpp.md

 Therefore, use system environment variable OR set it in CMake (see Integration with Plugin & Samples)

 #### Boost
-- Libraries: algorithm, filesystem, dll, any, optional, variant, multi-index
+- Required libraries: algorithm, filesystem, dll, any, optional, variant, multi-index
 - Windows:
   - `vcpkg install --triplet x64-windows boost-dll boost-any boost-multi-index`
-  - Get Boost library from official website and set `BOOST_ROOT` to installed directory (For details, see FindBoost usage in CMake)
+  - OR, get Boost library from official website and set `BOOST_ROOT` to installed directory (For details, see FindBoost usage in CMake)
 - Ubuntu: `apt-get install libboost-filesystem-dev`